-The Company currently has no Unearned Premium Reserve.
+The Company has €39 Unearned Premium Reserve as at 31/12/2020.

 REINSURANCE RECOVERIES

 The reinsurance recoveries are calculated separately for the claims provision and the premiums provision, with the ceded IFRS reserves and ceded unearned premium reserve respectively used as the starting point in the calculation.